Terry Cummings: Personal life

 Cummings wanted to be a professional hockey player growing up, and had not attempted playing competitive basketball until an unexpected high school growth-spurt.

 On April 4, 1985, Cummings sang the national anthem in Milwaukee before playing in a home game versus the Detroit Pistons.
 In December 1989, Cummings and several Spurs teammates released a Christmas song.

 Cummings has been an ordained Pentecostal minister since 1977 and performed the wedding of former teammate Sean Elliott.
 He has three sons, Antonio, T. J., and Shawn.

-In a creative turn of his career, Cummings released an album, T.C.
+Cummings released an album, T.C.
 Finally in early 2007, of songs which he wrote, sang, and played keyboards.
 The album is reminiscent of the R&B/soul styles of musicians such as Marvin Gaye, Al Green, and Sam Cooke.